Murder By Death

-Normal was Mull's third album, and while it may well've been side-splittingly hilarious in its day, I'm afraid to say, over thirty years on, it raised nary a titter here.
-The music is largely swing-era parody, which was probably a legitimate means of humorous expression in '70s America, rather as Music Hall was in the UK, but now just sounds horrendously dated, as do many of Mull's targets.
-The Blacks Are Giving Me The Blues (a vaguely disco-ish effort) is presumably meant to be funny, but just comes across as mildly racist, while Drunkard's Waltz sounds like no-budget Lehrer; nothing else stands out sufficiently for me to remember anything about it, minutes after the album's end.
-The album contain's Mull's other 'Tron track, Woodstock Samba.
-Its short lyric appears to take a poke at the dullness of life in Woodstock (told you he was funny), set to the usual swing-era accompaniment, until Spring comes in on 'Tron flutes, playing the most beautiful solo part at the end of the song.
+Normal was Mull's third album; while it may well've been side-splittingly hilarious in its day, I'm afraid to say, all these years on, it raised nary a titter here.
+The music is largely swing-era parody, probably a legitimate means of humorous expression in '70s America, rather as Music Hall was in the UK, now just sounding horrendously dated, as do many of Mull's targets.
+The Blacks Are Giving Me The Blues (a vaguely disco-ish effort) is presumably meant to be funny, but just comes across as racist, while Drunkard's Waltz sounds like no-budget Lehrer; nothing else stands out sufficiently for me to remember anything about it, minutes after the album's end.
+The album contain's Mull's other Mellotron track, Woodstock Samba.
+Its short lyric appears to take a poke at the dullness of life in Woodstock (told you he was funny), set to the usual swing-era accompaniment, until Spring comes in on Mellotron flutes, playing the most beautiful solo part at the end of the song.
 No, really.
 By the way, it was Yoko Ono's M400; she was recording in an adjoining studio and it was sitting in the corridor, so Spring rattled out a quick take on it while no-one was looking.

 I wouldn't actually advise you to buy this album for its Mellotron content, but if you get a chance to hear this one track, it's actually worth a few minutes of your time.
 Please don't buy anything else by Martin Mull, though, as he's neither interesting nor funny.
 Of his time.
 Incidentally, thanks to Keith Spring for confirming various details.